Small group guided tour with guaranteed departures, max size 14 people

 When tourists first started coming to the Alps in the 1700 and 1800’s, their travels, known as “The Grand Tour”, were always first class and included stops in Europe’s most well-known destinations.
 We’ve recreated that experience here with visits to three of the most classic alpine destinations.
-In Grand Tour style, you’ll stay in absolute comfort in distinctive, luxurious hotels, including the newly renovated 5-star Riffelalp Resort in Zermatt, and acclaimed 5-star Grand Hotel Kronenhof – some of the best accommodations each area has to offer – and travel by 1st class rail along the Glacier Express between Zermatt and Pontresina.
+In Grand Tour style, you’ll stay in absolute comfort in distinctive, luxurious hotels, including the newly renovated 5-star Riffelalp Resort in Zermatt, and acclaimed 5-star Grand Hotel Kronenhof in Pontresina. – some of the best accommodations each area has to offer.
+Travel by 1st class rail along the Glacier Express between Zermatt and Pontresina.
 World-class hotels, scenic train rides, and memorable villages make this tour a great choice for non-hiking spouses and friends who would prefer to spend time relaxing while others hike.

 Your tour starts in Mürren, a gorgeous car-free village perched dramatically atop a cliff overlooking the Eiger, Mönch and Jungfrau mountains.
 You then continue on to Zermatt, a hiker’s paradise, nestled beneath the incomparable Matterhorn.
 Finally, the famous Glacier Express train takes you on a scenic cross-country journey to Pontresina, the serene jewel of the St. Moritz lakes region.
 All three areas contain numerous unforgettable hikes and vistas that make this tour grand in every sense!
 Our 8-day tour includes 3 nights in Murren, 2 in Pontresina and 2 in Zermatt, while the 11-day tour stays 4 nights in Murren, 3 in Pontresina and 3 in Zermatt.